19th European Society for Biomedical Research on Alcoholism Conference

 S. Steirer, Vienna, AUT

-15:30-15:50 COFFEE BREAK
+15:30-15:50 COFFEE BREAK AND POSTER VIEWING, Lecture Hall 5

 TOPIC Alcohol-induced progression to end-stage liver disease